When your tooth is damaged or infected, the general dentists at Apple Dental Care may recommend a root canal procedure.

 The space inside the hard layers of each tooth is called the root canal system.

 This system is filled with soft dental pulp made up of nerves and blood vessels that help your teeth grow and develop.

-When bacteria enters your tooth through deep cavities or cracks, your tooth can become infected and abscessed.
+When bacteria enter your tooth through deep cavities or cracks, your tooth can become infected and abscessed.

 When a tooth’s pulp is abscessed, a root canal procedure may be able to remove the infection.